downbeat/senseye/README.md

 #### PCs

-The non-embedded software was all written on and for a linux machine.
-That said, OS X should support just about everything necessary to get the code running without major changes.
-Non-*nix-based OS support (e.g. MS Windows), however, is less likely to ever happen.
+The non-embedded software was all written on and for linux.
+All of the software seems to work on OS X (for example, with OpenCV installed with MacPorts).

 #### Smartphones